daltonmatos/daltonmatos.com/content/pages/en/avrgcc-avrasm2.rst

 4. `Dealing with data stored in the flash, EEPROM and SRAM memories <{filename}/articles/en/lidando-com-dados-inicializados-gravados-na-memoria-flash-eeprom-sram.rst>`_

 The fourth and final post handles constants that are stored in the chip code memory.
-Deals specifically with AVR ``LPM`` and ``STM`` instructions that work in a peculiar way and therefore require address correcting at compile time.
+Deals specifically with AVR ``LPM`` and ``SPM`` instructions that work in a peculiar way and therefore require address correcting at compile time.

 Code used during the research